-Mini baked vanilla donuts with blood orange glaze – a fun, easy bake that makes the most of the blood orange season!
+Mini baked vanilla donuts with blood orange glaze – soft, fluffy baby donuts topped with a zesty orange icing!

 My silicone mini donut mould has been sitting unused in the cupboard for a long time, so last weekend I decided to put that right and make some baby donuts!

 Before I show you the recipe, I need to talk to you about something that I discovered recently – homemade cake goop.
 It’s a serious game changer.
 It’s just equal parts oil, trex and flour.
 You mix it all up until you have “goop”.
 You store it in the fridge (it keeps indefinitely) and whenever you bake a cake, give the tin a coating of this amazing stuff.

 I have used this on really fancy, patterned bundt tins and the cakes just slide right out.
 The recipe for cake goop is right here on I am Baker.

 If you’ve ever had issues with cakes sticking to tins, I highly recommend you try it.
 Let me know if you do!